Updated: Feb 23

-You’ll need to start by choosing your favorite downloadable party kit.
+To begin, choose your favorite downloadable party kit.
 These are available all over the internet, and you can find them by searching on “murder mystery game” or “murder mystery party” or even “murder in a box” -- they’re easy to find.
+Yes, it's possible to write your own murder party storyline, but that's a lesson for another day.
+Today, we'll use a simpler approach.

-We'll use “Murder at Pendleton Manor” from The Storyteller’s Cottage as an example in this post, but whatever game you choose, the instructions shared here will essentially be the same.
+I’m going to use “Murder at Pendleton Manor” from The Storyteller’s Cottage as my example in this video, but whatever game you choose, the instructions that I’m going to share with you will essentially be the same.

 The success of your murder mystery party hinges on the enthusiasm of your guests and their commitment to immersing themselves in the character they’re playing.
 The more passionate your players are, the more boisterous and entertaining the whole evening will be.
 So that means that when you’re building your guest list, you’ll want to reach out to your extroverted friends first!
 Choose people who aren’t too embarrassed or intimidated to exaggerate their character’s personalities and really ham it up.